tobealive/docs/docs/concepts/attributes.md

 # Attributes

 Attributes offer the ability to add structured, machine-readable metadata information on declarations in code.

-Structures, interfaces, enums, methods, functions, fields, constants and modules can be the target of an attribute.
+Structures, interfaces, enums, methods, functions, fields, constants, and modules can be the target of an attribute.
 The metadata defined by attributes can then be inspected at compile-time using the [Reflection APIs](compile-time/reflection.md).
 Attributes could therefore be thought of as a configuration language embedded directly into code.